BlockstreamResearch/bip-frost-dkg/README.md

 We aim for the following additional design goals:

 - **Large Number of Applications**: We wish to support a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
 Moreover, we wish to support situations where backup information is required to be written down manually, as well as those with ample backup space.
-To support this flexiblity, the document proposes multiple DKG protocols and multiple methods to [ensure agreement](#ensuring-agreement).
+To achieve this flexibility, the document proposes multiple DKG protocols and multiple methods to [ensure agreement](#ensuring-agreement).
 - **DKG outputs per-participant public keys**: When DKG is used in FROST,  partial signature verification should be possible.
 - **Simple backups**
 - **No robustness**: Very rudimentary ability to identify misbehaving signers in some situations.